AlejandroAkbal/Reddit-Batch-Subscribe/README.md

 Edit `.env` to include credentials
 Edit `list.txt` to include the subreddits you want to subscribe to

+> You can get your current subscribed subreddits [here](https://old.reddit.com/subreddits/mine) and use [this tool](https://onlinetexttools.com/split-text) to split the text

 And run it

 `python3 ./main.py`